Welcome to The Studio!

 We are going to have so much fun exploring the fascinating world of art history together each week.
 This is the perfect place to get you started on your road to creative discovery.

 What would you like to do first?
 Use the links below to find exactly what you need as you begin, and remember I'm always here for you!
 Feel free to email me anytime if you have questions.

 Each month we'll explore a new topic or theme related to art history.
 The theme will continue for 4-5 weeks, and you'll receive an email every Monday with a link to that week's information and project.
 You'll have a complete, easy to follow blueprint to guide you every step of the way.
 The activities are open-ended, and you can spend as much or as little time on them as you like.
 It's all up to you and your kids.
 The Studio works perfectly with your schedule, and is tailor made for your homeschool lifestyle.

 An overview of what your membership includes

 Your membership in The Studio comes with a variety of fun features.
 Make sure to read the weekly emails each Monday for updates and info on new additions!
 Here's an overview of what's included in The Studio:

-- Archived bundles.
-After several months, older lessons are moved to the archived bundles section of the site.
+Archived bundles.
+After three months, older lessons are moved to the archived bundles section of the site.
 Each month you'll get a code to download one of these older lessons for free.
 The current code is posted in several places for your convenience.
 You can find it in your weekly emails, on the lessons page, the timeline page, and the extras page.
 A new code will be sent to you in the first email each month.

-- Community connections!
-Head over to our fun members-only facebook group to share photos of your kids, chat about fun art discoveries, ask any questions you or your kids may have, and to meet other members and chat about kids and creativity in general!
+Community connections!
+Head over to our fun members-only facebook group to share photos of your kids, chat about fun art discoveries, ask any questions you or your kids may have, and to meet other members!

 Hi, I'm Lotus... and I'll be your guide on this tour!